gvwilson/sensibleadventures/cloudherd/new.md

 three, four---*Go!* she mind-shouted to the cloud.  *Fly!
 As fast as you can!*

-Pillow pulled away from the cliffside and headed down the canyon.
+Pillow pulled away from the cliffside and headed up Three Springs Canyon, away from the pass.
 An arrow flew overhead.
 Another punched through the foggy wall she had made.
 Sergeant Dorbu was still yelling, and Yestevan too.
 They were going too slowly, Noxy realized.
 Pillow was still exhausted from the previous day's flight.

 She reached out to Big Blue with her mind.
 If she could get him to stop or turn or thin out, but no, Yestevan was pushing the cloud hard,